Accounting Is Key for Successful Amazon Sellers

 - The amount of sales tax you owe each state

 We suggest running this report quarterly to know where your business has sales tax liabilities.
 It’s especially helpful in following your Fulfillment by Amazon (FBA) nexus.
 FBA nexus basically refers to where your inventory has been stored when using FBA services.
-You will owe taxes for all your sales in these states.
+As a result, you will owe taxes for all your sales in these states.

 If you notice that your sales tax liabilities are significant in multiple states, you will probably want the help of a sales tax professional and/or make use of sales tax automation software.